Our Church

 The Church of the Good Shepherd, Shoreham Beach may be some 800 years newer than the three Norman Churches in Shoreham but its history, whilst shorter, is no less colourful.

-Almost side by side in 1913 the Sunny South Film Company started making films on Shoreham Beach .
-The natural light in the area was considered exceptionally well suited for daylight productions and it was described in the prospectus of the Prospect Film Company as "Undoubtedly the Los Angeles of English production with a pure and clean light probably unrivalled by any other place in England" In 1915 a film studio was constructed in Kings Gap just a few metres to the North West of the Church.
+Almost side by side, in 1913 the Sunny South Film Company started making films on Shoreham Beach.
+The natural light in the area was considered exceptionally well suited for daylight productions and it was described in the prospectus of the Prospect Film Company as "undoubtedly the Los Angeles of English production, with a pure and clean light probably unrivalled by any other place in England".
+In 1915, a film studio was constructed in Kings Gap, just a few metres north-west of the Church.

-Whilst the film studio was destroyed by fire in 1922 the Church survived – just.
-In 1940 whilst the majority of bungalows between Ferry Road and Widewater were blown up the Church remained standing.
-The 1963 Golden Jubilee Brochure of the Church records the fact that a request was made to the War Office that the Church should be destroyed but when two officers was sent to investigate the matter they found, on entering the Church, fourteen men of the Northamptonshire saying their prayers.
-The officers left and didn’t return – the Church Survived.
+The film studio was destroyed by fire in 1922, but the Church survived – just.
+In 1940, whilst the majority of bungalows between Ferry Road and Widewater were blown up, the Church remained standing.
+The 1963 Golden Jubilee Brochure of the Church records the fact that a request was made to the War Office that the Church should be destroyed, but when two officers were sent to investigate the matter they found, on entering the Church, fourteen men of the Northamptonshire saying their prayers.
+The officers left and didn’t return.

-The Church not only survived but it grew – and continues so to do.
-The Church Hall was added in 1958 and, by the late 1960’s we had a problem – parishioners were getting fed up with standing outside in the rain because there was no room in the Church.
+The Church not only survived but grew – and continues so to do.
+The Church Hall was added in 1958.
+By the late 1960’s we had a problem – parishioners were getting fed up with standing outside in the rain because there was no room in the Church.

-An extension was the only answer and so we now rejoice in a combination of Pebbledash 1913 Beach Gothic Revival Style and a 1970’s steel frame construction with brick infill.
-You could say it’s a strange combination but it works and it works well providing a home designed to nourish a congregation who continue to reach out to the community they seek to serve.
+An extension was the only answer; so we now rejoice in a combination of Pebbledash 1913 Beach Gothic Revival Style and a 1970’s steel frame construction with brick infill.
+You could say it’s a strange combination but it works and it works well, providing a home designed to nourish a congregation who continue to reach out to the community they seek to serve.